JasonBaier/Open-Blog/README.md

 ## Depreciation Notice

-Open Blog v1.x code is DEPRECIATED.
-It may contain security vulnerabilities so you are **strongly advised against using it**.
+Open Blog v1.x code is DEPRECIATED and no longer maintained.
+It may contain security vulnerabilities. **You are strongly advised against using it**.

 ##Links